cancerregulome/RegulomeExplorer--Deprecated/README.md

 This is a new implementation of RE that does not share codebase with the previous version.
 If you are looking for the source code for the previous version of RE, go to [www.googlecode.com/p/regulome-explorer/](www.googlecode.com/p/regulome-explorer/)

+This new version was never completed and has been deprecated.
+The current version is copied from its location on [www.googlecode.com/p/regulome-explorer/](www.googlecode.com/p/regulome-explorer/) to [cancerregulome/RegulomeExplorer](https://github.com/cancerregulome/RegulomeExplorer)

 Build Instructions
 ==================